-Finally, the T15 experiment (Fig. 11i,j) allows us to test our model for the case of fresh deposits onto a pre-existing deposit of complex shape.
-This case is similar to the 2009 Xinfa debris flow shown in Fig. 1, where the inundation of houses suggests a flow of around 2-3m deep occurring on a much larger (around 40m tall) pre-existing debris-flow fan.
-We see that the experimental deposit exhibits similar features to the Xinfa debris flow deposits, in particular the well defined snouts of the secondary deposits on top of the pre-existing deposit.
+Finally, the T15 experiment (Fig. 11i and j) allows us to test our model for the case of fresh deposits onto a preexisting deposit of complex shape.
+This case is similar to the 2009 Xinfa debris flow shown in Fig. 1, where the inundation of houses suggests a flow of around 2-3 m deep occurring on a much larger (around 40 m tall) preexisting debris flow fan.
+We see that the experimental deposit exhibits similar features to the Xinfa debris flow deposits, in particular the welldefined snouts of the secondary deposits on top of the preexisting deposit.
 In the experiments, the earlier deposit may deform slightly due to the new deposition, but we neglect this complication and take it as a new rigid boundary in the simulations.
 For this challenging case, the CVFEM model again provides an excellent overall prediction of the thickness, extent, and morphology of the secondary deposits.
-In both experiment and simulation, the fresh deposits do not completely cover the pre-existing lobes.
+In both the experiments and simulations, the fresh deposits do not completely cover the preexisting lobes.
 The fresh material stops over these lobes at some locations, flowing further at other locations to form new secondary lobes.
 The corresponding margins again feature well-defined snouts.

 Figure 11.
-Comparison of measured (left) and simulated deposit topographies (right) for the canyon-valley experiments: (a,b) run T11; (c,d) run T12; (e,f) run T13; (g,h) run T14; (i,j) run T15.
-Lines: elevation contours at intervals $\Delta z = 0.5$ cm.
+Comparison of measured (left) and simulated (right) deposit topographies for the canyon-valley experiments: (a, b) run T11, (c, d) run T12, (e, f) run T13, (g, h) run T14, and (i, j) run T15.
+Lines show the elevation contours at intervals of $\Delta z = 0.5$ cm.

-455 9 Conclusions
+9 Conclusions

 In this paper, we proposed a novel computational model to simulate the morphology of debris flow deposits.
-The numerical algorithm uses the control volume finite element method (CVFEM) to discretely approximate fluxes over a finite element mesh, and explicitly enforce mass balance over prescribed control volumes.
+The numerical algorithm uses the control volume finite-element method (CVFEM) to discretely approximate fluxes over a finite-element mesh and explicitly enforce mass balance over prescribed control volumes.
 Unlike fluvial and mud flow deposits, debris flow deposits are affected by both cohesion and friction.
 To set the critical slope at which flow starts or stops, we therefore adopted a Mohr-Coulomb criterion that includes both a yield stress and a friction angle.

 We verified the CVFEM algorithm by comparing computational results to analytical solutions in idealized cases, obtaining excellent agreement.
 Comparisons with field profiles were then performed to check that our critical slope model based on the Mohr-Coulomb relation can reproduce the key features of debris flow deposits.
-For deposits characterized by a high fines fraction, the inclusion of a yield stress allows our model to reproduce the blunted snouts observed at deposit toes.
-Accounting for a friction angle, on the other hand, allows our model to match the trailing slope observed away from the toes, and makes the model applicable also to deposits with a low fines fraction, which feature more even slopes.
+For deposits characterized by a high fine fraction, the inclusion of a yield stress allows our model to reproduce the blunted snouts observed at deposit toes.
+Accounting for a friction angle, on the other hand, allows our model to match the trailing slope observed away from the toes and makes the model also applicable to deposits with a low fine fraction, which feature more even slopes.

-Finally, comparisons with new laboratory experiments were conducted to test the ability of our CVFEM model to predict the extent, thickness and morphology of cohesive-frictional deposits in more complex geometries.
-The conditions considered include supply by single and multiple sources, and deposition over faceted substrates and pre-existing deposits.
-Using material parameters calibrated from one or more transects, the model is found to reproduce well the measured topography in all cases.
-Deposits features captured accurately by the model include steep snouts along the margins of primary and secondary lobes, and cusped weld lines where different lobes come into contact.
+Finally, comparisons with new laboratory experiments were conducted to test the ability of our CVFEM model to predict the extent, thickness, and morphology of cohesivefrictional deposits in more complex geometries.
+The conditions considered include supply by single and multiple sources, and deposition over faceted substrates and preexisting deposits.
+Using material parameters calibrated from one or more transects, the model is found to reproduce the measured topography well in all cases.
+Deposit features captured accurately by the model include steep snouts along the margins of primary and secondary lobes and cusped weld lines where different lobes come into contact.